Finnish Parliament Annex

-As well as the offices, the building has a "Kansalaisinfo" information office open to the public, the EU secretariat of the Parliament, the office of the Parliamentary Ombudsman, and the offices of the Grand Committee and Foreign Affairs Committee of the Parliament.
+In addition to the offices, the building has a "Kansalaisinfo" information office that is open to the public, the EU secretariat of the Parliament, the office of the Parliamentary Ombudsman, and the offices of the Grand Committee and the Foreign Affairs Committee of the Parliament.

 Materials used to build the Pikkuparlamentti building include many different kinds of wood and stone, for example birch, maple and pine, and granite gathered from various places in Finland.

 The name "Pikkuparlamentti" comes from a restaurant which originally stood at the same site.